 - Less Usability(Common with all the Cold Wallets)

 You must have surely heard about Coinbase which is one of the largest Bitcoin exchange in the world.
 Coinbase not only allows you to Buy/Sell Bitcoins but also store them safely.

 Being a Web(Online) Wallet, the private keys of your Bitcoin address is kept on the Coinbase servers itself.
-And if by any chance, the exchange is hacked then you will lose you Bitcoin.
+And if by any chance, the exchange is hacked then you will lose your Bitcoin.

-But if you have a very small amount of Bitcoin then you must use Coinbase as it is very reputable and no theft or hack has been reported till date.
+But if you have a very small amount of Bitcoin then there is no harm using Coinbase as it is a very reputable exchange and no theft or hack has been reported to date.

 - Easy for Beginners